OME-TIFF

 Convert an image file to OME-TIFF

-- Observe that it contains two images with different dimensions
+- Observe that the images in the LIF file have different dimensions

 - Take note of important metadata, such as the spatial calibration

-- Check whether the image data and metadata has been preserved
+- Check whether the image data and metadata have been preserved

 Show activity for: